Who is eligible to apply for a loretto volunteer position?

 How many retreats do volunteers go on each year?

-Volunteers attend three retreats each year at the Loretto Motherhouse in Nerinx, KY - a week-long orientation, a four-day midyear retreat, and a week-long closing retreat.
-Associated travel costs are covered by the program during the service year.
-Volunteers also have 2 - 3 Seasonal Days of Reflection to spend time together outside of their home and work places.
+Traditionally, volunteers attend three retreats each year at the Loretto Motherhouse in Nerinx, KY - a week-long orientation, a four-day midyear retreat, and a week-long closing retreat.
+In the time of COVID, these retreats are taking place in Volunteer placement cities in a combination of in-person and virtual programming.
+Should it become safe to travel to the Loretto Motherhouse, the program covers travel costs for all volunteers.
+Volunteers also have 2 - 4 Seasonal Days of Reflection to spend time together outside of their home and work places.

-The priority deadline for first-round applications is January 13, 2020.
-If your materials are submitted before January 13, you may proceed through first-round screening before the priority deadline occurs, but subsequent screening for placement matching will only occur after January 13.
-Applications received after January 13 will be processed on a rolling basis with a second-round deadline on March 30.
+The priority deadline for first-round applications is January 15, 2021.
+If your materials are submitted before January 15, you may proceed through first-round screening before the priority deadline occurs, but subsequent screening for placement matching will only occur after January 15.
+Applications received after January 15 will be processed by our second-round deadline on March 1.

 What are the program's core values?